SpektraSystems/Microsoft-Cloud-Workshop/udacity/readme.md

 ### **Getting Started**

-1. If you are already in Azure portal please skip the instructions and  click on **Next** button  in bottom right corner in lab guide.</br></br>
+1. If you are already in Azure portal please skip the instructions and  click on **Next** button  in bottom right corner of lab guide.</br></br>
 <kbd>![](images/udacity-labguide.png)</kbd></br></br>

 2. If you are not logged in into azure portal ,  From the desktop click on the **ML studio** icon  to sign in into the Machine Learning studio using following credentials: